daim-dev/pitch/slides.md

 Measuring how engaging a web page, and how the page is creating revenue generating leads and conversions, is an important part of showing value.

-Value based pricing needs metrics to prove where the value is coming from.
+Value-based pricing needs metrics to prove where the value is coming from.
  -->

 ---

 ## Goals

-In the next 12 months I want to:
+In the next 12 months, I want to:

 - Work full time for myself
 - Learn how to run a sustainable business